DataExcavata/Getting-and-Cleaning-Data/README.md

     8. Uses cbind() to clip the singel y data set and single subject data set to the subsetted X data set
     9. Uses melt() to melt the desired variables on "subject" and "activity"
     10. Uses dcast() to cast the mean of desired variables aggregated for "subject" and "activity" into a TIDY DATA SET
+    11. Writes the tidy data set into the comma delimited file "tidy_data.txt"